oyvindstegard/privmnt/README.md

 the privmnt script directly.

-I recommend adding passwordless sudo privileges when using this tool, because several cryptsetup operations require root privileges to function, and you will be prompted for your password potentially multiple times for a single privmnt invocation.
-You can avoid that by adding the following to `/etc/sudoers.d/MY_USERNAME-privmnt`, where `MY_USERNAME` should be replaced by your actual username:
+I recommend adding passwordless sudo privileges when using this tool, because several `cryptsetup` operations require root privileges to function, and you will be prompted for your password potentially multiple times for a single privmnt invocation.
+Se [setting up sudo](#setting-up-sudo-to-avoid-password-prompts).

-    $ sudo visudo /etc/sudoers.d/privmnt-MY_USERNAME

-add:

-    Cmnd_Alias PRIVMNT = /sbin/cryptsetup *, /bin/lsblk *, /bin/mount *, /bin/umount *
-    MY_USERNAME ALL=NOPASSWD: PRIVMNT

-Save and exit.
-Sudo will validate the syntax.

 ## Usage